Tama Tonga: WWE (2024–present)

-On the April 18 episode of SmackDown before WrestleMania 41, Tonga was assaulted by LA Knight in the parking lot and had his hand smashed through a door.
+On the April 18 episode of SmackDown before WrestleMania 41, Tonga was assaulted by LA Knight in the parking lot and had his hand smashed through a car door.
 This was used to write Tonga off television as he had suffered an undisclosed injury.
-After a six-month hiatus, Tonga returned on the October 10 go-home episode of SmackDown before Crown Jewel: Perth sporting the face paint he wore during his time with NJPW, taking out Sami Zayn and Shinsuke Nakamura in the process, thus joining the new MFT stable.
+After a six-month hiatus, Tonga returned on the October 10 go-home episode of SmackDown before Crown Jewel: Perth with a considerably muscular frame and sporting the face paint he wore during his time with NJPW, taking out Sami Zayn and Shinsuke Nakamura in the process, thus joining the new MFT stable.
+On the January 23, 2026 episode of SmackDown, Sikoa and Tama won the WWE Tag Team Championship by defeating Dexter Lumis and Joe Gacy of The Wyatt Sicks.
+On the March 20 episode of SmackDown, Tama with JC Mateo defending the title on the behalf of Sikoa, would lose the titles to Damian Priest and R-Truth, ending their reign at 56 days.
+On the June 26 episode of SmackDown, the Talla and Tama separated themselves from Sikoa.
+On the July 31 episode of SmackDown, The Tongans returned, managed by their father, Haku, and reclaimed the MFT name.
+On the August 14 episode of SmackDown, The MFTs won the WWE Tag Team Championship after defeating The War Raiders (Erik and Ivar) and Damian Priest and R-Truth in a triple threat tag team match.

 Personal life

 Leone is the cousin of Simi Taitoko ("Toks") Fale, both having spent their early childhoods in Muʻa, Tonga without meeting.
 They were in the NJPW dojo at the same time and realised they were related when a relative commented on a photo Fale had posted on social media.

 In addition to his biological cousin, adoptive brother, and longtime tag team partner Tevita Fifita (best known under the ring name Tonga Loa), Leone's younger biological brother Taula Koloamatangi is best known for his tenure in New Japan Pro-Wrestling (NJPW) under the name Hikuleo.

 Leone is also the nephew and adopted son of professional wrestler Tonga Fifita, who is best known as Haku and Meng.

-He has performed alongside all of the above as members of Bullet Club (all), the Guerrillas of Destiny (his brothers), and currently The Bloodline (his brothers).
+He has performed alongside all of the above as members of Bullet Club (all), the Guerrillas of Destiny (his brothers), The Bloodline and currently the MFTs (his brothers).